CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 BACKGROUND

-The Constitution of Bosnia and Herzegovina, which is attached to the agreement, states that the country is divided into three parts; [A.] the Federation of Bosnia and Herzegovina, [B.] the Republika Srpska, and the [C.] Brko District.
+The Constitution of Bosnia and Herzegovina, which is attached to the agreement, states that the country is divided into three parts: [A.] the Federation of Bosnia and Herzegovina, [B.] the Republika Srpska, and the [C.] Brko District.
+Click Here for information on the Code of Civil Procedure in Bosnia and Herzegovina!

-There are two houses in Parliament; the National Assembly and the Council of the Peoples.
-Both of the President's Vice Presidents must be from the other two major racial or ethnic groupings, while the President themselves is chosen by popular vote.
+Parliament has two houses: the National Assembly and the Council of the Peoples.
+Both of the President’s Vice Presidents must be from the other two major racial or ethnic groupings, while the President themselves is chosen by popular vote.
 Since there is no horizontal politics between the entity and its citizens, the government is more centralized than the Federation.

 HOW IS CIVIL PROCESS CONDUCTED IN BOSNIA AND HERZEGOVINA